Zeolite: Natural occurrence

-Gemstones

-Thomsonites, one of the rarer zeolite minerals, have been collected as gemstones from a series of lava flows along Lake Superior in Minnesota and, to a lesser degree, in Michigan.
-Thomsonite nodules from these areas have eroded from basalt lava flows and are collected on beaches and by scuba divers in Lake Superior.

-These thomsonite nodules have concentric rings in combinations of colors: black, white, orange, pink, purple, red, and many shades of green.
-Some nodules have copper inclusions and rarely will be found with copper "eyes".
-When polished by a lapidary, the thomsonites sometimes displays a "cat's eye" effect (chatoyancy).

 Production

+The first synthetic structure was reported by Richard Barrer in 1948.
 Industrially important zeolites are produced synthetically.
-Typical procedures entail heating aqueous solutions of alumina and silica with sodium hydroxide.
-Equivalent reagents include sodium aluminate and sodium silicate.
-Further variations include the use of structure directing agents (SDA) such as quaternary ammonium cations.
+Over 200 synthetic zeolites have been reported.

 Synthetic zeolites hold some key advantages over their natural analogs.
 The synthetic materials are manufactured in a uniform, phase-pure state.
 It is also possible to produce zeolite structures that do not appear in nature.
 Zeolite A is a well-known example.
 Since the principal raw materials used to manufacture zeolites are silica and alumina, which are among the most abundant mineral components on earth, the potential to supply zeolites is virtually unlimited.

 Ore mining

-Conventional open-pit mining techniques are used to mine natural zeolites.
-The overburden is removed to allow access to the ore.
-The ore may be blasted or stripped for processing by using tractors equipped with ripper blades and front-end loaders.
-In processing, the ore is crushed, dried, and milled.
-The milled ore may be air-classified as to particle size and shipped in bags or bulk.
-The crushed product may be screened to remove fine material when a granular product is required, and some pelletized products are produced from fine material.

 As of 2016, the world's annual production of natural zeolite approximates 3 million tonnes.
 Major producers in 2010 included China (2 million tonnes), South Korea (210,000 t), Japan (150,000 t), Jordan (140,000 t), Turkey (100,000 t) Slovakia (85,000 t) and the United States (59,000 t).
 The ready availability of zeolite-rich rock at low cost and the shortage of competing minerals and rocks are probably the most important factors for its large-scale use.
 According to the United States Geological Survey, it is likely that a significant percentage of the material sold as zeolites in some countries is ground or sawn volcanic tuff that contains only a small amount of zeolites.
-Some examples of such usage include dimension stone (as an altered volcanic tuff), lightweight aggregate, pozzolanic cement, and soil conditioners.
+These materials are used for construction, e.g. dimension stone (as an altered volcanic tuff), lightweight aggregate, pozzolanic cement, and soil conditioners.